 - If tied after 7 innings, the eighth inning (time permitting) is started with the last batter from the previous inning immediately put on second in both the top and bottom of the inning.
 If time will not permit a tie-breaking inning, then the game shall be recorded as a tie.

 - Teams must decide rules governing balls hit into a short outfield (if the field has a short outfield).
 Recommended that balls hit into short outfields are considered ground rule doubles.

 - A batting order and list of substitute players must be filled out by each team prior to the start of each game.
 Batting order must remain as listed on the game sheet.
 A team can have more than 10 players in their batting order.
 Batting order cannot have 2 people of the same gender bat back-to-back.

-- *New Rule* If a team has only 3 of one gender, then ONE automatic out will be added to their lineup at the point where the ‘4th’ player of that gender would be up to bat.
-If a team has four of one gender, there is no automatic out.
+- *New Rule* If a team has only 3 women in their batting order, then ONE automatic out will be added to their lineup at the point where the 4th woman would be up to bat.
+If a team has 4 women, there is no automatic out.

 - Safety bags are used at 1st base.
 If the runner touches the white half of the bag they will be considered still in play and may be tagged out if not touching the base.
 A runner who intends to over-run first must only touch the orange half of the bag.
 The first baseman should never be touching the orange half of the bag if this occurs the runner will be called safe under any circumstance where an out depended on the fielding team being in contact with first base.